 WHO: Amanda Hesser is our fearless leader and co-founder.

 WHAT: A harmonious marriage between penne, pecorino, and market finds.

 HOW: Process wilted and creamed broccoli rabe and chard into a pesto, adding some lemon and creme fraiche along the way.
 Fold it into penne with crisped pieces of pancetta, with a sprinkling of pecorino on top.

 WHY WE LOVE IT: If winter greens are like a troublesome boyfriend (per Amanda's apt headnote description), then this pasta is a healthy marriage between opposites.
 The bitterness of the rabe is tamed by the cream and pecorino, with the pancetta serving as the subtle mediator. —The Editors

-- Bring a large pot of generously salted water to a boil.
+Add the salt to a large pot of water.
+Bring to a boil.
 Meanwhile, spread the diced pancetta in a saute pan and place over medium heat.
 Cook the pancetta until the fat is rendered and the pancetta is crisp; you may need to turn the heat lower as you go.
 Remove the pancetta to a paper-towel-lined plate to drain.

 When the water boils, add the penne and cook until al dente; reserve about 1/2 cup pasta water.
 Drain and add back to the pot.
 Plop the creamed greens on top of the pasta.
 Add the pancetta, and fold everything together.
-Add a handful of cheese, and fold again.
+Add the cheese, and fold again.
 Add some reserved creamed greens liquid (or pasta water), if needed.
 Serve in shallow bowls, sprinkling a little more cheese on top of each plate.